Art History postgraduate funding

 -

-The School of Art History is offering 3 scholarships for doctoral research in any field of art history, museum and gallery studies, or history of photography, for starting in September 2025.
+The School of Art History is offering three scholarships for doctoral research in any field of art history, museum and gallery studies, or history of photography to students starting in September 2026.

-These scholarships cover tuition fees for the three years of the PhD programme, and are available to both Home/EU and overseas students.
+These scholarships cover tuition fees for the three years of the PhD programme and are available to both Home and EU and overseas students.

-If you are interested in being considered for one of these awards, you must first complete the University’s application process to the School of Art History PhD programme by 16 April 2025.
+If you are interested in being considered for one of these awards, you must complete the University’s application process to the School of Art History PhD programme by the deadline of Monday 16 March 2026.

-Secondly, you must complete an Application form Art History Fee Scholarship (Word) and send it to the School of Art History Postgraduate Administrator, at pgarthist@st-andrews.ac.uk.
-Application forms must be returned by 30 April 2025.
+Secondly, you must complete a Digital Art History Fee Scholarship Application Form (Word) and send it to the School of Art History Postgraduate Administrator, at pgarthist@st-andrews.ac.uk.
+Application forms must be returned by Monday 30 March 2026.

 These are competitive awards, and selections will be made based on your academic record, and the merits of the research proposal.